N0L0g1c/SLFMGLFS/README.md

 ./decrypt_large_files.sh

 This will prompt you for the password and decrypt all .gpg files back to their original form, removing the encrypted versions.

 ## Contributing
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.
+For more details, see the CONTRIBUTING.md file.

+## License
-For more details, see the CONTRIBUTING.md file.LicenseThis project is licensed under the MIT License - see the LICENSE file for details.ContactFor questions or feedback, you can reach out to Cryptonologic on Twitter.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact
+For questions or feedback, you can reach out to Cryptonologic on X.

 ## Release History
 1.0.0 - 2025-07-08